lissarubi/markpdf/README.md

 `markpdf myExemple.md --theme myTheme.css`

+If you want to use a theme in MarkPDF themes list, you can only write the theme name, like:

+`markpdf myExemple.md -t dark`

 An example of theme applied to MarkPDF is [this README in a dark theme](https://github.com/edersonferreira/markpdf/blob/master/examples/dark.pdf)

 ## specificalling PDF size (like A4, A5,etc)